mekas/mb1313600022/README.md

 I want to create an calculator application that specifically calculates taxes based on local tax regulations in Indonesia

 ### 1313618030 (Farhan Herdian Pradana)
-I want to create anime database app so that anime watchers can find anime, give score, review, and add favorite
+I want to create anime database app so that anime watchers can find anime, give score, and add favorite

 ### 1313618008 (Lazuardy Khatulistiwa)
 I want to create an application that will show articles about programming tutorial in Indonesian